nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer_distributed.md

     replayer -> viz [label="output...receivers"]
 ```

-This is the same workflow as the [single fragment video replayer](./video_replayer.md),  each operator is assigned to a separate fragment and there is now a network connection between the fragments.
+This is the same workflow as the [single fragment video replayer](./video_replayer.md).
+Each operator is assigned to a separate fragment and there is now a network connection between the fragments.

 ## Defining and Connecting Fragments

-Distributed applications define Fragments explicitly to isolate the different units of work that could be distributed to different nodes.
+Distributed applications define fragments explicitly to isolate the different units of work that could be distributed to different nodes.
 In this example:
 - We define two classes that inherit from `Fragment`:
-  - **Fragment1** contains an instance of **VideoStreamReplayerOp** named "replayer".
+  - **Fragment1** contains an instance of **VideoStreamReplayerOp** named "replayer."
-  - **Fragment2** contains an instance of **HolovizOp** name "holoviz".
+  - **Fragment2** contains an instance of **HolovizOp** name "holoviz."
 - We create an application, **DistributedVideoReplayerApp**.
 In its compose method:
   - we call **make_fragment** to initialize both fragments.
   - we then connect the "output" port of "replayer" operator in fragment1 to the "receivers" port of the "holoviz" operator in fragment2 to define the application workflow.